step-/find-n-run/usr/share/doc/findnrun/TRANSLATING.md

 HTML is preferred because the browser is ubiquitous while mdview isn't.

 To translate the help files you can either start from the markdown source, or directly from the HTML source.
-Markdown is easier and should be preferred in most cases.
+Markdown should be preferred in most cases because it is easier than HTML, and because you will start from the most up-to-date English source files.
 I imagine HTML would be preferred if your language had very special layout needs that HTML only can provide.
 Another reason to prefer HTML vs. markdown is that with HTML your testing cycle will be shorter, because you will not have to depend on me to convert markdown to HTML (see instructions [A]).
+So, as a translator of the Help documentation you need to first decide your English source file format: markdown vs. HTML, then proceed as follows.

-**[A] instructions for markdown**
+**[A] Instructions for markdown**

 The set of English markdown source files is located on github [here](https://github.com/step-/find-n-run/tree/master/usr/share/doc/findnrun).

- * Translate all `.md` files.
+ * Translate all `.md` files found in the on-line folder.
  * Pack all translated files into a `.tar.gz` archive named after your locale code, i.e. `markdown[de_DE.UTF-8].tar.gz` for German in Germany.
  * Send me the archive via one of the mechanisms noted above.